 Weekly Yoga classes are back for employees!
-Classes are held in the Central Library Friends Room (unless otherwise changed due to room availability).
-Please join Certified Yoga Therapist Stephanie von Meeteren every Wednesday from 12 p.m. to 1 p.m. as she leads us through 1-hour sessions to enhance mental health, mindfulness and overall well being.
+Two classes are held held each week (unless otherwise changed due to room availability).
+Please join Certified Yoga Therapist Stephanie von Meeteren every Tuesday from 12 p.m. to 1 p.m. at the PD Auditorium or Wednesday from 12 p.m. to 1 p.m. at the Central Library Friends Room as she leads us through 1-hour sessions to enhance mental health, mindfulness and overall well being.

 Get out there and get those steps in!
 Here are a few walking trail suggestions from 1.5 miles up to 3.6 miles.

 - Beach Walk - 3.0 miles

 - Fashion Island (inner loop) - 2.25 miles

 - Fashion Island (outer loop) - 3.2 miles